-The pandemic created the need to not only look at current data, but look at future data.
+The pandemic created the need to not only look at current data but look at future data.
 There has been a big acceleration of digital adoption.
-We have seen a 3-5 year acceleration over the course of a couple months.
+We have seen a 3-5 year acceleration over the course of a couple of months.
 Digitizing your workforce is crucial, and making sure it is as efficient as before, since being remote opened up a lot of risks.

 Shift from GP to LP

 A lot of firms’ investments pre-pandemic helped them adapt to the work from home environment.
 Systems need to be accessible from everywhere.
 When it comes to leveraging technology investments, some firms didn’t miss a beat.
 GP’s were able to respond to LP requests just as well as before.